 Transport Minister Sadiq Khan has been handed a petition signed by 9,000 women calling for safer cycling conditions on the UK’s roads.

-The Motion for Women was launched in September in response to research from sustainable transport charity Sustrans that showed 79 percent of women in
+The Motion for Women was launched in September in response to research from sustainable transport charity Sustrans that showed 79 percent of women in Britain never cycle.

 ‘Not feeling safe’ was the most common reason for not cycling cited in the Sustrans survey, with a majority believing that more segregated cycle lanes are needed.